hrani/HillTau/Documentation.md

 fundamentally from chemical reactions.
 It greatly simplifies design of models and analysis of signal flow, because all information flow is forward.

-HillTau now has a Pybind11/C++ version, which is ridiculously fast.
-We have benchmarked it at more than 3 orders of magnitude faster than COPASI for large equivalent ODE models.
+HillTau now has a Pybind11/C++ version, which is extremely fast.
+We have benchmarked it at more than 3 orders of magnitude faster than COPASI or MOOSE for large equivalent ODE models.
 The Pybind11/C++ version is the default library for most users.
 There is also a matching
 Python version, preserved for simplicity and to help people understand how it